adam-p/yesterday-i-learned/corolla.md

 * The lever on your rearview mirror is actually an anti-glare feature.
 It reduces clarity, however.
 * Tires over 6 years old must be checked.
 Damage may not be obvious.
 * Rotate your tires in a way described in `13.pdf`.
 It improves tire life.
+* Coasting in neutral in this particular vehicle conserves fuel only when travelling downhill.

 Misc
 ======================